stuartlangridge/dadmusictv/client/README.txt

 buildozer android debug deploy run # builds, deploys to plugged in android device, runs app

 # the apk is in bin/ in the client folder

+Note that you should have already paired your android phone with the raspberry pi when you set up the server.
+You need to do this; the client does not have a browser for bluetooth devices.
+Also, we currently hardcode the name of the pi to be "musictv-0".